hyperledger-labs/orion-server/docs/introduction.md

 Orion **DOES NOT** have the following two blockchain properties:

   - **Smart-Contracts**: A set of functions that manage data on the blockchain ledger.
 Transactions are invocations of one or more smart contract's functions.
-  - **Decentralization of Trust**: A permissioned setup of known but untrusted organizations each operating their own independent database nodes but connected together to form a blockchain network.
+  - **Decentralization of Trust**: A permissioned setup of known but untrusted organizations, each operating their own independent database nodes but connected together to form a blockchain network.
 As one node cannot trust the execution results of another node, ordering transactions must be done with a BFT protocol and all transactions must be independently executed on all nodes.

 ## High-Level Architecture
 Figure 1 presents the high-level architecture of Orion.